 Renewal invoices are created and posted to your SGMP membership account 90 days before they are due.
 Renewal notices are sent via email 90, 60 and 30 days prior to membership expiration.
 If you are affiliated with the Rocky Mountain Chapter, you will be contacted by the membership committee during the renewal cycle as an additional reminder to renew.

-If it is not your time for renewal, but you would like an invoice created for payment, please firstname.lastname@example.org and they will create an invoice for you.
+If it is not your time for renewal, but you would like an invoice created for payment, please contact firstname.lastname@example.org and they will create an invoice for you.

 SGMP maintains a 12 month membership cycle.
 Membership expires at the end of the same month in which the member joined.